-By early 2021 we’ll be ready to reveal our new galleries, bursting with light and colour, and with fantastic views onto East Princes Street Gardens.
+When we're ready to reveal our new galleries, bursting with light and colour, and with fantastic views onto East Princes Street Gardens.

 Here, you will be able to step into Scotland’s art history.
 As well as our well-loved classics like the Skating Minister, and the works of pioneering Scottish artists like Allan Ramsay and Sir David Wilkie, we will also showcase masterpieces by Anne Redpath, Sir Henry Raeburn, the Glasgow Boys and the Scottish Colourists.

 And because our Scottish artists will sit alongside our wider European collection, you’ll be able to appreciate the rich colour of Italian Renaissance paintings by artists such as Raphael and Titian, alongside the embroideries of Phoebe Anna Traquair.

 As part of our redevelopment, we want to ensure that the galleries are accessible to all.
 So we have carried out work in East Princes Street Gardens to create an accessible path, which will greatly help those with mobility impairments, prams or pushchairs.
 Without this new path, the east gardens would remain accessible only via steep gradients or the flight of steps.
 Our new landscaping will create a dynamic space in the gardens where people can sit and enjoy the views.